Ksar

 Ksar or qṣar (قصر), in plural ksour or qsour (قصور), is a type of fortified village in North Africa, usually found in the regions predominantly or traditionally inhabited by Berbers (Amazigh).
 The equivalent Berber term used is ighrem (singular) or igherman (plural).

 Etymology

-The Arabic qaṣr (قَصَر) was probably borrowed from the Latin word castrum.
+The Arabic qaṣr (قصر), frequently pronounced qṣar in the Maghreb, was probably borrowed from the Latin word castrum.

+Locations

+Ksour or igherman are widespread among the oasis populations of North Africa, found in Tunisia, Algeria, and Libya, and are also found on the Djado Plateau and in the commune of Fachi in Niger.
+They are sometimes situated in mountain locations to make defense easier; they often are entirely within a single, continuous wall.